 A supramaximal stimulus is recommended to ensure that all muscle fibers are stimulated with sufficient intensity and that reliable measurements are achieved during deep neuromuscular block.
 The NMT module automatically determines the current needed for the supramaximal stimulus and maintains this current throughout the procedure.

 Train-of-four (TOF) is used as the default stimulation mode.
 Four supramaximal stimuli are generated at 0.5 second intervals.
-Each stimulus in the train causes the muscle to contract.
+In an unrelaxed patient, each stimulus in the train causes the muscle to contract.

 Stimulation modes